All About Hearing Aid Specialists

 - Perform basic screening procedures, such as pure tone screening, otoacoustic screening, immittance screening, and screening of ear canal status using otoscope.

-- Train clients to use hearing aids or other augmentative communication devices.
+- Maintain or repair hearing aids or other communication devices.

-When polled, Hearing Aid Specialists say the following skills are most frequently used in their jobs:
+These are the skills Hearing Aid Specialists say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.